What Is a User Guide? Everything You Need to Know + Examples

 Reduced Support Costs

 User guides significantly reduce the need for customer support by providing self-help resources.
-It reduces the burden on customer support teams when they easily find answers to their questions or troubleshoot issues independently.
+When users can easily find answers to their questions or troubleshoot issues independently, this reduces the burden on customer support teams.

 For example, an online knowledge base for a software product could include comprehensive articles and FAQs addressing common user queries, reducing the number of support tickets and inquiries.